Prohibition 1919-1933

 - by Lieutenant Stephen R. Kramer (Retired), Historian, Greater Cincinnati Police Museum

-Americans had very little say in the matter.
+Americans had truly little say in the matter.
 Their federal representatives and the representatives of at least 36 states took alcohol away from them.
-History should have taught those representatives that Americans, going all the way back to the Boston Tea Party, disdain government interference with their property and pursuits of happiness.
+History should have taught those representatives that Americans, going all the way back to the Boston Tea Party, disdain governmental interference with their property and pursuits of happiness.

-Very quickly, the criminal element recognized the opportunity to provide the alcohol that which most Americans disdained the prohibition of.
-Syndicates and associations grew in the underworld that had never existed.
+Very quickly, the criminal element recognized the opportunity to provide the alcohol to those Americans.
+Criminal syndicates and associations that had never before existed grew in the underworld.
+The federal government assumed authority to create federal law enforcement agencies that also had never existed to enforce the Volstead Act.

-The federal government raised an enforcement arm out of the Treasury Department that had never existed.
-War erupted between federal agencies and the criminal element.
-Many citizens of the United States, especially their local law enforcement officers, became collateral damage.
-Murder rates in the country climbed from between 7 and 8 per 100,000 population before Prohibition to 10, a 28% increase by 1933.
-In the Greater Cincinnati region there were more law enforcement officers killed on average per year during Prohibition than at any other time in history before or since, by a factor of three!
-We know of 212 that have died during the 173 years between 1852 and 2025.
+Deaths of law enforcement officers showed an even greater increase.
+In the Greater Cincinnati region alone, there were more law enforcement officers killed on average per year during Prohibition than at any other time in history before or since, by a factor of three!
+We know of 212 that have died in our region during the last 173 years.
 Of those, 46 died during the 14 years of Prohibition.

-It did not take long for government representatives to realize their underestimation of the American public.
-Political pressure mounted against them and Prohibition.
+It did not take long for government representatives to realize their underestimation of the American public’s desire for the rights of life, liberty, and pursuit of happiness.
+Political pressure mounted against them and against Prohibition.
 Furthermore, reducing the number of drinkers and vendors was an abject failure.
 National Prohibition was repealed on December 5, 1933.
 Ohio’s statutes were repealed on December 23, 1933.
 The murder rates immediately dropped to below pre-Prohibition rates and did not rise again until the 1970s.

 The Anti-Saloon League ceased to be a force in American politics and eventually merged with other groups to form the National Temperance League.
 Later they renamed themselves the American Council on Addiction and Alcohol Problems.

 The criminal syndicates that formed, however, did not disappear.
 They moved onto gambling, prostitution, and pornography.
-Nor did the federal agency that was authorized by the 18th Amendment disappear.
-It moved on to alcohol, tobacco, firearms, and explosives.
-Using the same convention of thought, the Bureau of Narcotics was also established under the Treasury Department and is now the Drug Enforcement Administration.
-While the Federal Bureau of Investigation claims a beginning in 1908, it was not until 1935 that they became a full law enforcement entity, specifically to combat the criminal syndicates that abounded then and now.
+Nor did the federal agency that was perceived to be authorized by the 18th Amendment disappear.
+It moved on to enforce extraconstitutional legislation and/or taxation of alcohol, tobacco, firearms, and explosives.
+Another federal agency, created in 1930, the Bureau of Narcotics, is now the Drug Enforcement Administration.
+While the Federal Bureau of Investigation began as an investigative agency in 1908, it was not until 1935 that they became a full law enforcement entity, specifically to combat the criminal syndicates that abounded then and now.

 © 2025 – All rights are reserved to LT Stephen R. Kramer RET and the Greater Cincinnati Police Museum